subhajitbaidya/discord-bot/README.md

 ---

+## API Docs
+- You can access the API endpoint at http://localhost:<your-port>/scrape to view the generated responses and can use it in other apps.
+- Requests GET

 ## 📦 Installation

 Go to discord and create a server and bot
 Use the bot token in order to interact with the bot using Node Js.

 Clone the repo: